Prefer to contact us online instead?

 How Does an IOP for Mental Health Work?

-Intensive outpatient programs are part of the continuum of care.
-Our intensive outpatient program in New Jersey offers group therapy, individual therapy, and more.
+Outpatient treatment plans are part of the continuum of care.
+Our intensive outpatient substance abuse program offers group therapy, individual therapy, and more.

-- Family Therapy: Addiction doesn’t just affect one person; it impacts the families of those suffering from addiction, too.
-For this reason, treatment centers also offer family therapy.
+Family Therapy: Addiction doesn’t just affect one person; it also impacts the families of those suffering from addiction.
+For this reason, we also offer family therapy.
 The most important thing that family members can learn is how to communicate more effectively with each other.
-They also learn to resolve problems between members more functionally.
-Lastly, everyone has a chance to strengthen their relationships.
+Family members can also learn to resolve problems better and strengthen their relationships.
 This is extremely necessary to establish important family ties and maintain sobriety.

 Group therapy is a major component of an IOP.
-Group sessions are particularly beneficial for people experiencing substance use disorders because participation in groups encourages them to develop their communication skills.
-They also have a chance to practice socializing.
-Socializing is something they may have lacked while they were in the middle of their addictions.
+Group sessions are particularly beneficial for people experiencing substance use disorders because participation in groups encourages development of communication skills.
+You’ll also have a chance to practice socializing.
+Socializing is something you may have lacked while dealing with your addictions.

-Support groups provide clients with a place where they will find support when they need it.
-Most importantly, group counseling provides a time when other members of the group can respectfully address each other when they need to do so.
-Group meetings enable individuals to discuss their challenges with people who share similar experiences.
+Support groups provide you with a place to meet and hear from others who’ve been where you are, when you need it.
+Most importantly, group therapy provides a time for members of the group to respectfully address each other when they need to do so.
+Group meetings also enable you to discuss your challenges with people who share similar experiences.

-Individual counseling offers people a chance to discuss their needs in a safe, judgment-free zone.
+Individual therapy offers a chance to discuss your needs in a safe, judgment-free zone.
 It provides the space and time for the development of coping skills and relapse prevention tools.
-When individuals can safely and effectively develop relapse prevention skills and healthy ways to cope with their challenges, they can become better equipped for life after treatment.
+When you can safely and effectively develop relapse prevention skills and healthy ways to cope with your challenges, you can become better equipped for life after treatment.